 Detoxification from heroin is an important step in the treatment of addicts.
 Heroin is the oldest known psychoactive substance.
 Even the Sumerians consumed poppy, which produces heroin.
 What initial effect it brings is indicated by the name itself, because in the literal translation from their language, it has the meaning – “happiness”.
 The poppy’s magicalRead more

 Withdrawal symptoms can be relieved with the use of a synthetic opioid medication such as methadone or buprenorphine, but detoxification programs involving the replacement of opioids have two significant disadvantages.
-First, they increase the length of detoxification, which often makes the entire recovery process long and exhausting.
+First, they increase the length of detoxification, which often makes the entire recovery process drawn-out and exhausting.
 Second, they include the use of opiates.
 Both of these factors make it much more likely for the addict to return to drug use very quickly.